 Experience classic scenes animated by a million lights at the Magic of Lights benefitting the Children’s Hospital of Eastern Ontario.
 Each twist and turn of the winding road in Wesley Clover Parks brings you right up to captivating displays like the Night Before Christmas and Toyland.
 Just sit back, relax and let your heart be light.

 Here are 99 genius holiday tips that will make the season so much better.

 WinterLights in Vancouver, British Columbia

 Kickstart your Yuletide festivities at WinterLights—an interactive drive-through Christmas light display that puts visitors on a mission to find jolly old St. Nick.
-Special characters and performers provide help along the way, while Christmas carols set the mood for an impromptu carpool karaoke amongst the colourful spectacle of lights.
+Start the journey off on the right foot with snacks, hot cocoa and festive light-up gear.
+Special characters provide help along the way, while Christmas carols and live performers in giant snow globes set the mood for an impromptu carpool karaoke amongst the colourful spectacle of lights.
 Once you’ve spotted the 50-foot purple Christmas tree, keep your eyes peeled for Santa and his elves!

 Sing along to our ranking of the 20 best Christmas songs!

 This is one holiday event that’s sure to put the entire family in a good mood!
 The Optimist Club of Uxbridge is hosting its annual Fantasy of Lights drive-through featuring over 75 displays from various groups, businesses, schools and families from across the Uxbridge area.
 If you’re in a rush to go home and enjoy a Christmas feast while video chatting your loved ones, the route should only take about 15 minutes.
 The festival is free but they’ll be accepting donations that will go towards local youth initiatives.

 Cost: Free (Donations accepted)